omkardiwan/ABAP-Resources/README.md

 # Coding

-I will be be adding my ds and algo related questions and answers in this repositoty.
+I will be be adding coding related activities in this repositoty.